-As shown above, the start up time is influenced by the value of the Soft-Start capacitor $C{SS}(F)$ and the 5 μ A Soft-Start pin current I{SS}(A). that may be found in the Electrical Characteristics table.
+As shown above, the start up time is influenced by the value of the Soft-Start capacitor $C{SS}(F)$ and the 5 μ A Soft-Start pin current $I{SS}(A)$, that may be found in the electrical characteristics table.

 While the Soft-Start capacitor can be sized to meet many start up requirements, there are limitations to its size.
-The Soft-Start time can never be faster than 1ms due to the internal default 1ms start up time.
-When the device is enabled there is an approximate time interval of 50 μs when the Soft-Start capacitor will be discharged just prior to the Soft-Start ramp.
+The Soft-Start time can never be faster than 1 ms due to the internal default 1 ms start up time.
+When the device is enabled there is an approximate time interval of 50 μ s when the Soft-Start capacitor will be discharged just prior to the Soft-Start ramp.
 If the enable pin is rapidly pulsed or the Soft-Start capacitor is large there may not be enough time for C{SS} to completely discharge resulting in start up times less than predicted.
-To aid in discharging the Soft-Start capacitor during long disable periods an external 1 MΩ resistor from SS/TRK to ground can be used without greatly affecting the start-up time.
+To aid in discharging of Soft-Start capacitor during long disable periods an external 1 M Ω resistor from SS/TRK to ground can be used without greatly affecting the start-up time.